Phoebe Filho1

 Reverend John Grey Porter1

-Reverend John Grey Porter was born in 1789.2 He is the son of Rt.
-Rev. John Porter and Mary Smith.2 He married Margaret Lavinia Lindsey, daughter of Thomas Lindsey and Lady Margaret Bingham, in 1816.2
+Reverend John Grey Porter was born in 1789.2 He was the son of Rt.
+Rev. John Porter and Mary Smith.2 He married Margaret Lavinia Lindsey, daughter of Thomas Lindsey and Lady Margaret Bingham, in 1816.2 He died in 1873.3

 Children of Reverend John Grey Porter and Margaret Lavinia Lindsey